Courses

 MGT 479.
 Seminar in Management.
 3 credits.
 FA, SP

 Exploration and analysis of selected problems and issues in today's business environment.
 Course content necessarily changes each semester as selected issues are discussed.
 This course is repeatable as long as topic differs (12 credits).
-P: MGT 271 and MGT 301.
+P: MGT 271 or MGT 301.

 MGT 491.
 The Management World: A Campus and Travel Course.
 3 credits.
 OD